 The World’s Fair

 Nearby, you’ll find the Great Northern Clocktower, which is all that is left of Havermale Island Depot.
-It was preserved as a tribute to the railroad industry which played a huge part in building up Spokane.
-It’s beautiful to take in while saying hello to some of our resident Canada Geese and Mallard ducks.
-There are some concrete steps that allow you to get close to the water and often the waterfowl will come right over.
+It was preserved as a tribute to the railroad industry, which played a huge part in building Riverfront Park Spokane.
+It is a beautiful place to take and say hello to Canada Geese and Mallard ducks swimming on the Riverfront Park.
+Some concrete steps allow you to get close to the water, and often, the waterfowl will come right over.

 The Garbage Goat

-Strolling along the river further to the west you’ll see an intriguing sculpture that has a water feature in summer months.
+Strolling along the river further to the west, you’ll see an intriguing sculpture that has a water feature in the summer months.
 If it’s a warm day, chances are you’ll see kids cooling off with its elaborate splash pad.
-Designed by Harold Balazs and installed in 2005, it now welcomes people to Riverfront Park and adds sculptural beauty to the park.
-Just a hop to the west is the Skate Ribbon, which is an excellent outdoor skating rink in winter and a fun roller rink in summer.
-From here, you can jump on the Sky Ride for a jaunt over the falls.
+Designed by Harold Balazs and installed in 2005, it now welcomes people to Riverfront Park and adds sculptural beauty.

 Washington Water Power

-Another option to view the falls is to take a walk through Huntington Park.
-It’s short but with some significant elevation change to get you to the bottom of the falls.
-You’ll see the historic Washington Water Power building that was instrumental in establishing Spokane as a modern city.
-In fact, the power of the falls was the inspiration for establishing Spokane as a city in the first place.
+Another option to view the Riverfront Park Spokane falls is to take a walk through Huntington Park.
+It’s short but with some significant elevation change to get you to the bottom of the Spokane Falls.
+You’ll see the historic Washington Water Power building instrumental in establishing Spokane as a modern city.
+The power of the falls was the inspiration for establishing Spokane as a city in the first place.

 As you get to the bottom of Huntington Park you’ll have a great angle to view the Monroe Street Bridge to the west and the lower falls to the east.
-Sunset is a particularly gorgeous time to come down here as the mist rising from the falls catches the light beautifully.
+Sunset is a particularly gorgeous time to come down here as the mist rising from Spokane Falls catches the light beautifully.

 Searching for Sculptures

-If you haven’t had enough activity, try tackling the various bridges throughout the park.
+If you haven’t had enough activity, try tackling the various bridges throughout the Riverfront Park.
 Or, go on a butterfly hunt.
-A Butterfly sculpture from the ’74 Expo has been re-installed and it’s worth searching the park to find it.
+A Butterfly sculpture from the ’74 Expo has been re-installed, and it’s worth searching in the Spokane Riverfront Park to find it.
 You’ll find it on the path as you make your way toward Spokane Falls.

-After your adventure at Riverfront Park you might be feeling peckish.
-Fortunately, you’re in downtown and have plenty of options to choose from.
+After your adventure at Spokane Riverfront Park, you might be feeling peckish.
+Fortunately, downtown Spokane has plenty of options to choose from.
 For truly mind-blowing Mexican food, check out Cochinito Taqueria on Riverside Ave.
-Adorned with sugar skull art, wooden tabletops and colorful décor, it’s a delightful spin on a typical taqueria.
-They feature innovative tacos like their Oregon Rockfish with mango-chili sauce or their Fried Maiitake Mushroom.
+Adorned with sugar skull art, wooden tabletops, and colorful décor, it’s a delightful spin on a typical taqueria.
+They feature innovative tacos like their Oregon Rockfish with mango-chili sauce or their Fried Maitake Mushroom.
 Appetizers include Marinated Melon Salad and Charred Spanish Octopus.
 For a refresher, try one of their agua frescas made with fresh fruit.

 The end of any day trip ought to be punctuated with good coffee.
-Again, lots of choices in downtown Spokane but for the coffee shop closest to Riverfront Park with a side of eccentricity, stop by Atticus Coffee & Gifts.
-With a broody interior theme featuring black walls, a fireplace and a rather prominent quote from “To Kill A Mockingbird” it’s a lovely café for a peaceful retreat.
+Again, lots of choices downtown but for the coffee shop closest to Spokane Riverfront Park with a side of eccentricity, stop by at Atticus Coffee & Gifts.
+With a broody interior theme featuring black walls, a fireplace, and a rather famous quote from “To Kill A Mockingbird, a great bonus,” it’s a lovely café for a peaceful retreat.
 After grabbing coffee, you may feel compelled to peruse their gift shop.
-There you’ll find plenty of unique and quirky items like Spokane coffee mugs, books, cocktail kits, plants and more.
+There you’ll find plenty of unique and quirky items like Spokane coffee mugs, books, cocktail kits, plants, and more.
 You can also pick up some locally roasted coffee beans by 4 Season Roasters.

-I hope that you’ve enjoyed reading about Spokane’s Riverfront Park.
+I hope that you’ve enjoyed reading about Spokane Riverfront Park.
 It’s a remarkable city park and a must-see when visiting Spokane.
-It’s played a major role in establishing the Lilac City and continues to be a quintessential part of it, paying homage to our history and celebrating modern ingenuity.
+It played a major role in establishing the Lilac City and continues to be a quintessential part of it, paying homage to our history and celebrating modern ingenuity.